iterate-ch/docs/mountainduck/interface.md

 ## Bookmarks

 Choose *Open Connection…* to add a new bookmark.
-To edit the connection settings of an existing bookmark choose *<Bookmark> → Edit Bookmark*.
+To edit the connection settings of an existing bookmark, choose *<Bookmark> → Edit Bookmark*.

 :::{note}
 Bookmarks are shared between [Cyberduck](https://cyberduck.io/) and Mountain Duck.